Advances in School Toilet Blocks

 Because floor-to-ceiling cubicles restrict airflow, individual Extractors are added to each Cubicle.

-Ceiling Tiles
+Hiding Places Above Ceiling Tiles

 When I was at School, I distinctly remember students hiding a packet of cigarettes in the space above the ceiling tiles.

-Mirrors
+Washroom Mirrors

 Flood Warning!

 Who remembers the last day of School?
-Some wag would bung the sinks up with toilet paper and leave the tap running, and chaos would ensue.
+Some wag would bung the sinks with toilet paper and leave the tap running, and chaos would ensue.
 Red-faced Janitors running back and forth with mops and buckets!

 How many Toilets does a School require?

-In Scotland the School Toilet Requirements are slightly different:
+In Scotland, the School Toilet Requirements are slightly different:

 • 2 toilets for every 15 pupils (up to a total of 60).

-• 2 toilets for every additional 30 pupils (up to a total of 300 pupils).
+• 2 toilets for every additional 30 pupils (up to 300 pupils).

 • 2 toilets for every additional 60 pupils over 300 pupils.